Establishing Earned Value (EV) Reporting in UniPhi

 Travel

-What to do
+What to Do

-Enter budgeted values against the relevant cost categories
+Enter budget values against the appropriate:

 6. Create Original and Approved Snapshots for Non-Resource Costs